When you travel outside Quebec, the Régie de l’assurance maladie du Québec (RAMQ) provides you with limited coverage.

 Although it covers most of the costs associated with hospitalization (diagnostic procedures, nursing care, medication administered during hospitalization), many services are not reimbursed.
 Non-reimbursed expenses can include ambulance transportation, emergency repatriation and prescription medication.

 You should also know that your provincial health insurance card is not accepted everywhere.
-As a result, you may have to advance the required fees and then submit a reimbursement request to the RAMQ.
+As a result, you may have to pay for the required fees out of pocket and then submit a reimbursement request to your provincial health plan.
 In addition, the costs incurred may only be partially reimbursed.
-If so, you will have to pay the difference out of your own pocket.
+If so, you will be responsible for paying the difference.

 To learn more, visit the RAMQ website.

 Trip Cancellation or Interruption - Get reimbursed for non-refundable travel expenses in the event of a trip interruption or cancellation.
 This includes the cost of accommodations, transportation and activities.

 You will also be able to claim the additional transportation or vehicle return costs or receive subsistence allowance.